Content on this page was generated by AI and has not been manually reviewed.

 How many devices can connect through a VPN at once for NAS use?

 This depends on your VPN plan.
 Most premium plans allow multiple simultaneous connections; check your provider’s terms to confirm.
+Nordvpn Your IP Address Explained and How to Find It: A Clear Guide for VPN Beginners 2026

 Should I use a VPN router approach for NAS?